On the Brauer-Manin Obstruction Applied to Ramified Covers: Conic bundles

 \section{Conic bundles}

-In this section we shall present some construction of conic bundles on a nice variety $B$, and some of its property.
-This construction appeared in ~\cite{Poo08} \S 4 and Poonen used it in order to build his counterexample.
+In this section we shall present a construction of conic bundles on a nice variety $B$ and study some of its properties.
+This construction appears in ~\cite{Poo08} \S 4 and Poonen used it in order to build his counterexample.
 We base out notation here on his, and add some notations of our own.

-In this section, $k$ is any field of characteristic not 2.
-Let $B$ be a nice $k$-variety.
-Let $\mathcal{L}$ be a line sheaf on $B$.
-Let $\mathcal{E}$ be the rank-3 vector sheaf $\mathcal{O} \oplus \mathcal{O} \oplus \mathcal{L}$ on B. Let $a \in k^\times$ and let $s \in \Gamma(B,L^{\otimes 2})$ be a nonzero global section.
-The zero locus of
+Trough out the rest of the paper given a $k$-variety $X$ the corresponding base-change to $\overline{k}$ where $\overline{k}$ is an algebraic closure of $k$.